Scott Pape

-Scott Pape OAM (born 1978) is an author, television presenter and radio commentator.
+Scott Pape OAM (born 1978) is an author, television presenter and radio commentator focused on personal finance.
 He is best known through the persona, The Barefoot Investor.

 Early life and career

 Scott Pape grew up in Ouyen, Victoria, where he held odd jobs – once being paid by his father with a single BHP share.
 He later attended La Trobe University, receiving his Bachelor of Business degree in 2001.
 In 2003, Pape presented a weekly finance show for young people on SYN Radio in Melbourne.

 The Barefoot Investor

 In 2004, Pape wrote a book, The Barefoot Investor: Five Steps to Financial Freedom, which was released in Australia in November of that year.
 It has since been republished, revised (as recently as 2020) and is now sold throughout the world.

-Following the success of the book, Pape has taken on The Barefoot Investor as a persona, offering independent advice on personal money management, investing and gaining 'financial freedom' via his website, public and media appearances and his subscription email service "The Barefoot Blueprint".
+Following the success of the book, Pape has taken on The Barefoot Investor as a persona, offering independent advice on personal money management, investing and gaining financial freedom via his website, public and media appearances and his subscription email service "The Barefoot Blueprint".

 In April 2008, he was a participant in the Australia 2020 Summit.